U.S. national with offshore retirement account

 Services to client

-Client had fulfilled 2 of the contracted 15-years of the investment plan.
+The client had fulfilled 2 of the contracted 15-years of the investment plan.
 Ending the contract now would result in the client losing 80% of the amount invested as a cancellation penalty.

-We quantified the negative tax affects of maintaining the plan of the next 13 years and offset against an investment plan in the U.S. with the same yield.
+We quantified the negative tax effects of maintaining the plan of the next 13 years and offset against an investment plan in the U.S. with the same yield.
 This was based on a simple extrapolated model and not accounting for factors such as currency fluctuations.
-Based on our model, client concluded that cancelling the plan and taking a loss now would be more beneficial than continuing the plan for the next 13 years.
+Based on our model, client concluded that canceling the plan and taking a loss now would be more beneficial than continuing the plan for the next 13 years.